Meridjo Belobi

 Jean-Marie Belobi Ng'ekerme (22 December 1952 – 27 August 2020), known professionally as Meridjo Belobi, was a Congolese drummer and songwriter.
-Known for being a long-time drummer for Zaïko Langa Langa, he is credited as the creator of the cavacha drum pattern, which gained international recognition and is considered as a major contribution to African music.
+Known for being a long-time drummer for Zaïko Langa Langa, he is credited as the creator of the cavacha drum pattern, which gained international recognition and is considered as a major contribution to African popular music.

 Early years and musical debut

 Jean Marie Belobi Ng'ekerme was born on 22 December 1952, in Léopoldville (now Kinshasa), then part of the Belgian Congo (later the Republic of the Congo, then Zaire, and currently the Democratic Republic of the Congo).
 He grew up in the Kauka neighborhood, located in the Kalamu commune.
-His father, originally from Mangai in Idiofa Territory and employed as a mechanic at ONATRA, played a significant role in shaping his early path by enrolling him at the Institut Supérieur des Techniques Appliquées (ISTA) with the intent of preparing him to take over his position upon retirement.
+His father, who originally came from Mangai in Idiofa Territory and employed as a mechanic at ONATRA, played a significant role in shaping his early path by enrolling him at the Institut Supérieur des Techniques Appliquées (ISTA) with the intent of preparing him to take over his position after retirement.
 However, Belobi eventually chose to leave his studies and dedicate himself to music.
-In his youth, he was active in Xavérie—a Catholic cultural and educational movement—where he performed percussion at various events.
+In his youth, he was active in Xavérie, a Catholic cultural and educational movement, where he performed percussion at various events.
 He also briefly played for the B.C.
 Onatra basketball team in his early years.

 In 1971, Belobi joined the youth band Zaïko Langa Langa which rehearsed at the Hôtel Azur, not far from his home.
 Initially a percussionist, he transitioned to the role of drummer after Bimi Ombale switched from drumming to singing.
 His stage name, Meridjo, was coined by fellow musician Papa Wemba, who reversed the syllables of "John Mary", a nickname Belobi was known by in his neighborhood.